 While I would never wish technical issues on any of my lovely readers, there’s a good chance that you’ll need to contact your VPN’s customer support folk for one reason or another.

-That’s why ExpressVPN’s 24/7 support chat option, trouble ticket system and easy-to-use support library are so important.
+That’s why NordVPN’s 24/7 support chat option, email support option, and easy-to-use support library are so important.
+I’ve always received quick and knowledgeable replies from the support department.

 Global Server Coverage

-Italian Netflix lovers who are looking for a little global variety in their Netflix streaming binges can take advantage of ExpressVPN’s 1,500+ VPN servers stationed in 94 countries.
+Italian Netflix lovers who are looking for a little global variety in their Netflix streaming binges can take advantage of NordVPN’s 5,400+ VPN servers stationed in nearly 60 countries around the globe at last count.

-The British Virgin Islands’ lawmakers believe your online activities are your business and your business alone, and ExpressVPN agrees.
+Panama’s lawmakers believe your online activities are your business and your business alone, and NordVPN (based in Panama) agrees.
 The provider keeps no logs whatsoever related to your online activities.

 Bitcoin cryptocurrency is available as a subscription payment option to protect your payment information.

-Italian Netflixers who are looking to go worldwide with their streaming action will want to take a close look at what ExpressVPN has to offer.
+US-based Netflixers who are traveling or living abroad will want to take a close look at what NordVPN has to offer.